CommonRoad/commonroad-scenario-designer/docs/osm2cr.md

 [CommonRoad (Version 2020a) format](https://gitlab.lrz.de/tum-cps/commonroad-scenarios/blob/master/documentation/XML_commonRoad_2020a.pdf).

 ## Usage
-The CommonRoad to Lanelet2 conversion can be used via:
+The Open Street Map to CommonRoad conversion can be used via:

 - command line interface
 - GUI
 - Python API

-For the relevant GUI commands execute
+For the relevant command line commands execute ``crdesigner --help``.
-``crdesigner --help``.
 Tutorials on how to use the Python APIs can be found in our [GitHub repository](https://github.com/CommonRoad/commonroad-scenario-designer/tree/develop/tutorials/conversion_examples).